Redox Center Group

 About Us

-Thank you for viewing the Department of Cell and Molecular Pharmacology & Experimental Therapeutics home webpage.
+Thank you for viewing the Department of Pharmacology & Immunology website.
 There are tremendous opportunities for students and postdoctoral fellows interested in joining our department.
-Faculty members in our Department have new or renovated laboratory facilities, with access to core facilities that can serve as functional drivers for trainee research projects.
-The Department has major foci in redox and cell signaling (facilitated by an NIGMS funded COBRE grant; see the link to the COBRE program within the department website), proteomics and mass spectrometry (with an MUSC supported core facility) and mass spectrometry based imaging.
+Faculty members in our department have new or renovated laboratory facilities, with access to core facilities that can serve as functional drivers for trainee research projects.
+The department has major foci in redox and cell signaling (facilitated by an NIGMS funded COBRE grant; see the link to the COBRE program within the department website), proteomics and mass spectrometry (with an MUSC supported core facility) and mass spectrometry based imaging.
 Moreover, MUSC has committed to supporting a drug discovery program, which provides opportunities for early stage discovery and development of new drug entities.
 Present faculty research interests encompass new drug discovery/development, cancer therapeutics, cell signaling and stress responses, redox pathways, G protein signaling in aging and neurological disorders, kinase signaling, epigenetics and cancer, ALS and associated neurological pathologies, proteomics and mass spectrometry based imaging.

 Why Choose Pharmacology